 EPA Efforts in the Asia-Pacific Region

 EPA works with nations in the Asia-Pacific region to protect the global environment and public health.
-Our work focuses on building the environmental protection capacity of large and developing economies and population centers, including China and Vietnam.
-We also collaborate on multilateral, regional and global initiatives with Australia, Japan, South Korea, Singapore, and Taiwan, and partner with the Asian Development Bank.
+Our work focuses on building the environmental protection capacity of large and developing economies and population centers, such as Vietnam.
+We also collaborate on multilateral, regional and global initiatives with Australia, Japan, South Korea, Singapore, and Taiwan, and has partnered with the Asian Development Bank.

 Explore our work in the Asia-Pacific region: